What is the Lagom Landing Gap Year?

 How much does the program cost?

-Tuition (which includes all housing, meals, activities, and instruction) for the program (which runs from September to June) is $900/month for a total of $8,100, with scholarships available.
+Tuition (which includes all housing, meals, activities, and instruction) for the program (which runs from September to June) is $1000/month for a total of $9,000, with scholarships available (please ask if you are interested!).
 This is considerably less than the average tuition at a community college, and we include room/board!

 Fees: There is a security deposit of $450 for our on-site living spaces, and an additional materials fee of $250 due in the January woodworking unit to cover hardwood and other resources involved in building a complex piece of furniture.
-Students will be able to take home their creations.
+Students will be able to take their creations home as lasting momentos.